 Emergency Messages, Fires and Security/Crime Alerts

 Requests for emergency student notifications are referred to and handled by the Campus Police office.
-The Campus Police office will contact the appropriate dean's office and the message will be delivered by a member of the dean’s staff or a representative of the Vice President of Student Affairs office.
+The Campus Police office will contact the appropriate dean's office and the message will be delivered by a member of the dean’s staff or the Assistant Vice President for Student Affairs.

 Messages delivered should be to call a family member or to go to a destination designated by a family member of the message recipient.
 The instruction to deliver the emergency message must come directly from a family member.
 The College representative delivering the message should stand by as the student receives the message to offer the services of the College and to counsel the student.